loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 To define a hasManyThrough polymorphic relation, there must be a "through" model, for example:

-> Author hasMany Picture through ImageLink polymorphically
+> Employee hasMany Picture through ImageLink polymorphically
 >
 > Reader hasMany Picture through ImageLink polymorphically

 A hasManyThrough polymorphic relation means the through model has three properties created.
-The first two are same as those created in the toModel in a hasMany polymorphic relation: one is discriminator(the value is either `Author` or `Reader`) and the other one is foreignKey(the id(primarykey) value of either an author or a reader).
+The first two are same as those created in the toModel in a hasMany polymorphic relation: one is discriminator(the value is either `Employee` or `Reader`) and the other one is foreignKey(the id(primarykey) value of either an author or a reader).
 The third property is a foreignKey property reference model Picture.

 Then here's an example of a polymorphic hasManyThrough relation: